- Muslim Hub

 Tasbih from Rahatnook

 Dhikr is mentioned alongside prayer by Allah ﷻ highlighting the paramount importance of remembrance.
 Rasul-Allah ﷺ was known to use the grooves on his right hand's fingers to count his adhkar.
-The misbaha has become a universally accepted tool for keeping track of this sunnah, the tactile feel adding another dimension to the practice.
+The misbaha has become a universally accepted tool for keeping track of this sunnah.

-I have this exact tasbih from Rahatnook and really enjoy the feeling of a wood tasbih!
+I have this exact tasbih from Rahatnook, and really enjoy the tactile feeling of a wooden tasbih.

-There are many places you get miswak: I’d recommend going to your local Islamic general/lifestyle store, click the link below to see a bunch of stores that sell miswak on MuslimHub.co, or just ask the Muslim Hub chatbot!
+There are many stores where you can get miswak: I’d recommend going to your local Islamic general/lifestyle store.
+You can click the link below to see a bunch of stores that sell miswak on MuslimHub.co, or just ask the Muslim Hub chatbot!

 Abu ‘Amr Shaibani reported that a man asked The Messenger of Allah ﷺ: which of the deeds are liked by Allah ﷻ ?